Is It Possible to Get PTSD After a Car Accident?

 Post-traumatic stress disorder (PTSD) is a psychiatric disorder that can happen after any type of traumatic event.
 Although often associated with war veterans, anyone can develop PTSD after experiencing or witnessing a serious trauma.
 Serious car accidents can cause post-traumatic stress disorder for victims and witnesses.
 Car-accident related PTSD could prevent the individual from returning to the road for fear of getting into another accident.
 It could also cause a range of other symptoms.

-If you were recently involved in a serious auto accident, contact a Houston accident lawyer now.
+If you were recently involved in a serious auto accident, contact us now.

 About Post-Traumatic Stress Disorder

 PTSD is a serious disorder that can last for months or years.
 It can happen to anyone, at any age.
 It affects around 3.5% of adults in the U.S. Women develop PTSD twice as often as men.
 People with PTSD can have intense symptoms that make it difficult or impossible to go about their normal lives.
 These symptoms can differ from person to person.

 - Feelings of isolation or detachment

 - Mood swings and behavioral changes

 People with PTSD symptoms after a car accident could benefit from therapy sessions.
 A therapist can help the crash victim work through traumatic memories through exposure, cognitive, and/or behavioral therapies.
 Medications to ease anxiety and boost mood may also help someone recover from PTSD after a motor vehicle accident.

 The Likelihood of Developing PTSD After a Car Accident